 As a conductor, Adès appears regularly with the Los Angeles Philharmonic, London Symphony Orchestra, Royal Concertgebouw, Melbourne and Sydney symphony orchestras, BBC Symphony, and City of Birmingham Symphony Orchestra.
 He is the inaugural Artistic Partner of the Boston Symphony Orchestra, with whom he premiered his Concerto for Piano and Orchestra with Kirill Gerstein as soloist in 2019.

-Adès has won numerous awards, including the 2015 Léonie Sonning Music Prize, Leoš Janáček Award, and the prestigious Grawemeyer Award (2000), of which he is the youngest-ever recipient.
+Adès has won numerous awards, including the 2020 Gramophone Contemporary Award, 2015 Léonie Sonning Music Prize, Leoš Janáček Award, and the prestigious Grawemeyer Award in 2000, of which he is the youngest-ever recipient.
 He was awarded a CBE in the 2018 Queen’s Birthday Honours, and was Artistic Director of the Aldeburgh Festival from 1999 to 2008.
+He was invited to judge the Toru Takemitsu Composition Award in 2020, and received three further Grammy nominations in 2021.
 He coaches piano and chamber music annually at the International Musicians Seminar, Prussia Cove.